lairoflair/Price-Comparer/README.md

 ## Setup
 1. Install dependencies in `client` and `server` folders
-2. Configure MongoDB connection
-3. Start frontend and backend servers
+2. Start frontend and backend servers

 ## To Do
 - Implement scrapers